invertase/react-native-firebase/docs/database/usage/index.md

 By default, results are ordered based on the node [keys](#database-keys).
 If however you are using custom keys you can use one of the `orederByX` methods to order your data.

-For example, if all of the nodes children are scalar values (string, numbers or booleans) you can use the `orderByValue` method, and Firebase will automatically order the results.
+For example, if all of the nodes children are scalar values (string, number or boolean) you can use the `orderByValue` method, and Firebase will automatically order the results.
 The example below would return the `def` node before the `abc` node:

 ```js